HawaiiAudit Laws

 Addressing Discrepancies

 If discrepancies are found, the chief election officer may expand the audit “to determine the extent of misreporting within the system.”
-The results are to be filed with the office of elections.
+Haw.
+Code R. § 3-177-762(b).
+The results of the expanded audit are filed with the office of elections.

 Timeline